 To show off the dynamic range at ISO 1600, I did this edit.
 The Sony A7 III is supposed to get even more range at the lower ISO settings.
 This is a higher one and a pretty damned good one at that.

 At ISO 3200 and above, you’re still going to get some very clean results – arguably more so than with the Sony a7r III.
 However, you’re not going to get the details the Sony a7r III can render, but you’re going to get far cleaner high ISO output.
 I’d make large prints of these images on matte paper at 17×22 inches.
 But on glossy, you’ll probably get some significant detail loss that’s going to look like smearing.

 - Image Quality

 - This is probably a camera for the person just getting into mirrorless options, but in 2018 folks should’ve been on the boat already.

 I genuinely think the Sony A7 III is a fantastic camera.
 Sony describes it as their “basic” option.
 For that, I understand the mentality.
 But for the professional photographer, I think the Sony A7 III has no real place in your bag.
 Instead, go for the Sony a7r III or the Sony a9.
 The Sony A7 III has great image quality, autofocus, decent build quality (with reservations), and is reliable.
 It’s not at all a bad camera.
 But I feel like it’s time for the Sony A7 series to evolve.
 I think a 36MP sensor would have made more sense in the same way that I believe that the Sony a7s III should be 16MP.
 This is a camera for the entry level photographer that wants a full frame option.
 You’d use it for leisure and maybe a bit of semi-professional work.
 But for specialized work, I think you should look at the other options out there.

 The Sony A7 III receives four out of five stars.
 Want one?
-They’re $1,998 on Amazon.
+Check out the latest prices on Amazon.